andreipope/andreipope.github.io/pages/cv.md

 **June 2004 - December 2007**
 >Manager for the software project teams.

-**Key responsibilities:**
+**Key Responsibilities:**
 * Acted as a single point of contact for the customer’s perspective.
 * Responsible for preparing the project documentation for internal approvals
-* Responsible for submitting commercial and technical offers to customers, negotiation and contract signing
+* Responsible for submitting commercial and technical offers to customers, negotiation, and contract signing
 * In charge of project planning and execution monitoring
 * In charge of knowledge transfer to support team
 * Used both Agile and Waterfall development methodologies

 ### CRIPS Romania, Bucharest​ - IT Administrator
 **January 2001 - June 2004**
 > IT Administrator for a heterogeneous environment (Windows & Linux)